aiworld/aiworld/examples/nucaffe/README.md

 A result of the new algorithm is successes.csv.

-The algorithm used in the hackathon keyed off one successful time step and saved the experience that surrounded that success.
-The new algorithm takes a longer sequence of time steps into account and averages the success of all time steps in that experience by shots_landed / times_shot and only then saves the sequence.
+The algorithm used in the hackathon keyed off one successful time step and saved the experience that surrounded it.
+The new algorithm takes a longer sequence of time steps into account and scores the success by total shots_landed / times_shot, saving sequences with greater than 1.5 hit ratio.
+I will post the results of this method shortly.

-Files that were created/modified in AngryBots to change the game to FPS from third person, create two cameras for each bot as eyes that converge on a central focus, and embed event loop HTTP servers within each player to capture image input and receive actions are as follows:
+Files that were created/modified in AngryBots to change the game to FPS from third person, create two cameras for each bot as eyes that converge on a central focus, and embed event loop HTTP servers within each player to capture image input and receive actions:

 * `Assets/Scripts/HTTPServer.cs`
 * `Assets/Scripts/SaveScreen.cs`